What Are the Different Types of Service Industry Jobs?

 Train drivers, ticket collectors, airline stewards, and pilots are among those employed in the transportation service industry.
 These people are in charge of making sure that clients get from one location to another safely.
 Meanwhile, mechanics, engineers, and air traffic controllers work behind the scenes to ensure that transportation systems run smoothly and safely.
 Transportation companies also hire a lot of salespeople and customer service clerks, who are in charge of selling tickets and catering to passengers’ needs.

 Restaurants, bars, and hotels are all part of the hospitality industry, which provides food, beverages, and lodging to customers.
 Servers and bartenders work in all of these establishments, and tips account for the majority of their pay.
 Many hospitality workers are employed in behind-the-scenes service industry jobs, such as chefs, purchasing managers, cleaners, and customer service clerks, even though they deliver food and drinks to customers.
-Purchasing managers place orders for supplies for a specific facility, while clerks take reservations and try to resolve customer complaints; typically, hospitality venues are managed a manager who hires and fires employees while also ensuring that the establishment makes a profit.
+Purchasing managers place orders for supplies for a specific facility, while clerks take reservations and try to resolve customer complaints; typically, hospitality venues are managed by a manager who hires and fires employees while also ensuring that the establishment makes a profit.

 Service industry jobs include bankers, insurance agents, mortgage brokers, and real estate agents.
 These professionals try to find financial solutions to their clients’ problems and advise individuals and business owners on major purchases or investments.
 Attorneys and accountants, on the other hand, are licensed professionals who provide legal and tax advice to their clients.
 Plumbers, electricians, and couriers are examples of other types of service workers who perform tasks rather than selling tangible goods.